-Characterizing supply - Good characterization of information resources is imperative for effective information discovery, as poor characterizations inevitably lead to the retrieval of irrelevant information, or the missing of relevant information.
+Characterizing supply - Good characterization of information resources is imperative for effective information discovery, as poor characterizations inevitably leads to the retrieval of irrelevant information, or the missing of relevant information.
 An important question is of course which properties to include in a characterization.
 A useful property to include seems to be what an information resource is about.
 In addition, properties like authorship, price, medium, etc. may be included.
-In the literature standard attribute sets to characterize resources can be found in the context of meta-data standardization efforts [BL94, WGMD95].
+In the literature standard attribute sets to characterize resources can be found in the context of meta-data standardization efforts [6,49].

-Matching demand & supply - The selection of relevant information resources for a given query is a well understood problem.
+Matching demand and supply - The selection of relevant information resources for a given query is a well understood problem.
 The field of information retrieval has developed a number of retrieval models.

-In the past, our research group has studied several aspects of these challenges (formulating needs: [BW90, Bru90, BW92, HPW96, PPY01], characterizing supply: [SFG+00, Gro00, Gro01], matching demand & supply: [ATK97, ATKW98, AWKB00]).
+In the past, our research group has studied several aspects of these challenges (formulating needs: [12,10,13,32,43], characterizing supply: [45,27,28], matching demand and supply: [2-4]).

-The notion of quality seems to be particularly important in this area.
+The notion of quality is particularly important in this area as it is a driving force in the information market [26].
 Relevant questions would be: What is the quality of the characterization of resource space?
 What qualities do resources have?
 What is the quality of a query?
 How well is it formulated and how accurately does it describe the searchers information need?
-What is the quality of a search engine/ match maker?
+What is the quality of a search enginelmatch maker?
 What are its qualities?

-Recognizing the fact that the quality-notion is important on the Web is one thing, but defining exactly what quality is, how it can be used or what that would imply in practice seems a daunting task.
-Literature (see Section 2 for an extensive survey of literature on quality) seems to suggest that there are two aspects of quality: qualities in the sense of attributes that artifacts may have and quality in the sense of desirability.
+Since it is our ultimate ambition to explicitly reason about the matching of demand and supply in terms of offered and desired qualities, quality properties have to be made specific and precise in order to be able to reason about then.
+We will therefore provide a more formal elaboration of the notion of quality in this paper.
 More specifically, when an actor assesses the quality of an artifact then this assessment is based on (some of) the qualities that the artifact has.
 Which qualities play a role in a quality assessment depends on the (current) goals of the actor, his mental state etcetera.
 As such they are often implicit and hard to measure.
 Even more so, the quality assessment of an actor may vary over time as his goals or context changes!

 It is often also difficult to (automatically) measure which properties an artifact has, or which values it has for a property.
-For example, different people may classify the color of an artifact different (red versus orange, blue versus green).
+For example, different people may classify the color of an artifact differently (red versus orange, blue versus green).
 It seems impossible to even express quality in the sense of desirability.
-It does not make sense to state something like: "The quality of this artifact is 10."
+It does not make sense to state something like: "The quality of this artifact is 10".
 Quality of an artifact only makes sense in comparison with other (similar) artifacts.
 As such quality provides an ordering.
-Observer, however, that we (humans) may associate a judgment (reasonable quality, poor quality) to this comparison.
+Observe, however, that we (humans) may associate a judgment (reasonable quality, poor quality) to this comparison.

-Given the above analysis, we feel that there are three aspects (or three 'layers', if you will) in assessing quality:
+Given the above brief analysis, we feel that there are three aspects (or three 'layers', if you will) in assessing quality in the context of the information market:

-- 1. measurement: measuring the qualities that artifacts have is the first step.
-As we have observed already, there may be a great deal of uncertainty involved in these measurements. - 2. calculus: in order to be able to deal with (the uncertainty of) measurements a well-defined calculus must be developed specifically tailored for quality of resources on the Web. - 3. ranking: brings us back to the retrieval problem; somehow it must be possible to rank (topically relevant) resources according to their quality for a specific searcher in a specific context with specific goals.
+- 1. Measurement: measuring the qualities that artifacts have is the first step.
+As we have observed already, there may be a great deal of uncertainty involved in these measurements. - 2.
+Calculus: in order to be able to deal with (the uncertainty of) measurements a well-defined calculus must be developed specifically tailored for quality of resources on the Web. - 3.
+Ranking: brings us back to the retrieval problem; somehow it must be possible to rank (topically relevant) resources according to their quality for a specific searcher in a specific context with specific goals.

 In this article we will examine the notion of quality in a Web context.
-More specifically, our research goal is:
+More specifically: